uhasker/large-language-models-for-software-engineers/src/03-generating-the-next-token.md

 Generally speaking, some people say that:

-- lower temperatures (`T <= 0.7`) are suitable for tasks requiring precision and reliability, e.g. factual question answering
+- lower temperatures (\\(T <= 0.7\\)) are suitable for tasks requiring precision and reliability, e.g. factual question answering
-- moderate temperatures (`0.7 < T <= 1`) are suitable for general-purpose conversations where you need reliability but also some degree of creativity, e.g. for a chat bot
+- moderate temperatures (\\(0.7 < T <= 1\\)) are suitable for general-purpose conversations where you need reliability but also some degree of creativity, e.g. for a chatbot
-- higher temperatures (`T > 1`) are suitable for creative endeavors, e.g. for storytelling or brainstorming
+- higher temperatures (\\(T > 1\\)) are suitable for creative endeavors, e.g. for storytelling or brainstorming

 Again, this has practically no rigorous theoretical basis and seems to just be something application developers have empirically converged on.
 So take these values with a grain of salt—or rather, a full salt mill.
 In real-world scenarios, you will have to experiment with different temperatures to find the one that works best for your task.

-An interesting edge case is T = 0.
+An interesting edge case is \\(T = 0\\).
 Technically, this is undefined because we divide by zero in the formula.
-Usually, this edge case is treated as roughly equivalent to greedy sampling and models will try to pick the most likely token.
+Usually, this particular case is treated as roughly equivalent to greedy decoding and models will try to pick the most likely token.
 This aligns with the general intuition: lower temperatures yield more deterministic outputs.

-> Note that the OpenAI API will not return fully deterministic results even for T = 0.
+> Note that the OpenAI API will not return fully deterministic results even for \\(T = 0\\).
+> However, you can improve reproducibility by setting the `seed` parameter, although, even then, the results might not be fully deterministic.
 > The reasons for this are complicated and beyond the scope of this book.

 ## Top-K and Top-P Sampling

-So far, we have covered greedy sampling and probabilistic sampling.
+So far, we have covered greedy decoding and probabilistic sampling.

-Greedy sampling is deterministic and always picks the most likely token.
+Greedy decoding is deterministic and always picks the most likely token.
 Probabilistic sampling is non-deterministic and picks a token from the distribution potentially adjusted by the temperature parameter.

 Sometimes, we want a middle ground: sampling probabilistically while constraining the selection to avoid low-quality tokens.